jeremyjcheng/recipe_rating_predictor/README.md

 ### NMAR Analysis

-We believe that the missingness in the `'description'` column is Not Missing At Random (NMAR).
-This is because the likelihood of a description being provided likely depends on unobserved factors, such as the contributor’s effort, writing motivation, or belief in the recipe’s uniqueness or quality.
+We believe that the missingness in teh '`description`' column is Not Missing At Random (NMAR).
+This is because whether a recipe includes a description likely depends on the unobserved factors such as the effort or motivation of the person submitting it, or their confidence in the recipe's uniqueness or quality.

-To convert this from NMAR to Missing At Random (MAR), we would need access to additional variables, such as contributor behavior or user profile information (e.g., how many recipes the user has uploaded, average engagement with their recipes, or whether they are verified contributors).
-These variables might explain the missingness in `'description'`, helping us determine if the absence of a description is related to something observable rather than unobservable.
+To convert this from NMAR to Missing At Random (MAR), we would need access to additional variables related ot contributor behavior or user profile information(e.g. how many recipes a user has submitted, how often others engage with their content, or whether they are verified contributors).
+These variables could help explain the missingness in `'description'` and allow us to determine whether the absence of a description is linked to something observable rather than unobservable.

 ### Missingness Dependency